Understanding your VTAC offer

 If your application was unsuccessful this time you might consider strengthening it through further study (for example, a year in another tertiary degree) and reapply at a later date.
 In this case your new application would be assessed using your entire academic record, both tertiary and year 12 results.

 To apply for entry in Semester 1 2018 you will need to reapply through VTAC.
 Some courses will also have a mid-year intake (for entry in Semester 2, 2017) – the Future Students website will have further details available about this by the beginning of May.

 I didn't get an offer.
 Why didn't I get in?

-Please refer to the 2017 clearly-in ranks for information about the entry standard required for Year 12 applicants in this intake period.
+Please refer to the 2017 clearly-in ranks for information about the entry standard required for Year 12 applicants in this intake period (noting that some courses, including the Bachelor of Biomedicine, imposed a higher entry standard for Round 2 offers than Round 1).
 In addition to the ATAR requirement, you must also have satisfied the course prerequisites to receive an offer.
 For more information about course prerequisites, refer to Course Search.

 The University makes the majority of undergraduate offers at the main intake at the start of the year, however a number of courses also accept applications for mid-year entry.
 There are also a number of graduate courses that have a mid-year entry option.

 For more details of the courses available and the application process, please select the option from the course types below that is appropriate for you: